jacebrowning/memegen/README.md

 ## Generating Images

-Visit the live site at [http://memegen.link](http://memegen.link) to browse the API and view examples.
+Visit [http://memegen.link/api](http://memegen.link/api) to browse the API and view examples.

 MemeGen URLs contain all the information necessary to generate the image.
 For example, http://memegen.link/buzz/memes/memes-everywhere.jpg produces: